Back to all blogs

 • Mental Health: Low mood, depression, or a general sense of "brain fog" and poor memory.

-Overactive Thyroid (Hyperthyroidism)
+Overactive Thyroid Symptoms (Hyperthyroidism)

 When the thyroid is in overdrive, the body's "engine" runs too fast.
 Symptoms may include:

 • Anxiety and Restlessness: Feeling "wired," shaky, or irritable.
+Fine tremors in the hands are also common.

 • Weight Loss: Losing weight unexpectedly despite an increased appetite.